 How to Become a Paralegal

-Purdue Global offers a number of online certificates and degrees in the legal services industry, including:
+Purdue Global offers several online certificates and degrees in the legal services industry, including:

 - Bachelor of Science in Legal Support and Services